rawhex/hidiot.com/_docs/building_a_hidiot/diodes_caps_and_dips.md

 ![](/images/led_orientation.jpg)

-As with any other diode, check your orientation before soldering, and if you're really sure, don't snip the legs.
+As with any other diode, check your orientation before soldering, and if you're not really sure, don't snip the legs.

 If you make a mistake, the LEDs won't light up but the board will still work.